Why do so few affiliate marketers shy from the video medium and YouTube traffic generation?

 No doubt, adding video to your content production gives you a wealth of benefits and opportunities to score additional conversions; the following is everything you need to get started …

 YouTube is massive.
-The video network pulls in over a billion views each day.
+The video network pulls in billions of views each day.

 Just imagine tapping just a fraction of that traffic.

-You’ll be surprised about how easy video production can be once you get down to the work:
+You’ll be surprised at how easy video production can be once you get down to the work:

 - Coming up with an idea